tareqimbasher/NetPad/README.md

 utility when running on non-Windows platforms.
 This is an effort to develop an open-source, web-enabled, cross-platform alternative.

+The goal isn't to reach 100% feature parity with LinqPad, but to offer an acceptable alternative that covers the most common features needed by a user of such software.

 ## Requirements

 * [.NET SDK 6.x](https://dotnet.microsoft.com/en-us/download/dotnet/6.0): used